 Water sources like subsurface water or water within aquifers are known as ground water resources.
 Ground water resource recharge from the precipitation mostly in the monsoon seasons in India.
 Canal irrigation and other form of irrigation systems also contribute to the recharging of the ground water.

-Ground water occurrence in the country is highly uneven due to diversified geological formations with considerable litho-logical and chronological variations, complex tectonic frame work and also climatological variations.
-Approximate domestic requirements in rural areas and over 50% of requirements of urban and industrial uses in the country In general, greater part of the country, ground water is of good quality and suitable for drinking, agricultural or industrial purposes.
+Ground water occurrence in the country is highly uneven due to diversified geological formations.
+Approximate domestic requirements in rural areas and over 50% of requirements of urban and industrial uses in the country are being met with Ground water.
+Ground water is of good quality and suitable for drinking, agricultural or industrial purposes.
 Ground water in shallow aquifers is generally suitable for use for different purposes and is mainly of Calcium Bicarbonate and Mixed type.
-However, other types of water are also available including Sodium-Chloride water.
 The quality in deeper aquifers also varies from place to place and is generally found suitable for common uses.

 Less than 3% of the world’s water is fresh – the rest is seawater and undrinkable.
 Of this 3% over 2.5% is frozen, locked up in Antarctica, the Arctic and glaciers, and not available to man.
 Thus humanity must rely on this 0.5% for all of man’s and ecosystem’s fresh water needs.

 Sea water contains many impurities in other word sea water may be considered as an aqueous solution containing a variety of dissolved solids and gases.We have tie-ups with several world leading technology providers and we offer a role of integrator and optimised tailor made solution provider to meet the needs of all stakeholders using mix of various technologies for Sea Water Desalination such as